Burrill Lake

 The educational profile of Burrill Lake exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 14.7%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 44.4% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (34.7%).
-Educational participation is high at 25.4%, comprising primary education (9.3%), secondary education (7.1%), and tertiary education (2.8%).
+The area's university qualification rate is 14.7%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.5%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.5%).
+Trade and technical skills are prevalent, with 44.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 9.7% and certificates at 34.7%.

-Educational participation is notably high, with 25.4% of residents currently enrolled in formal education.
+Educational participation is high, with 25.4% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 7.1% in secondary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education